Critical theory: Habermas

-Modern critical theorists
+Contemporary critical theorists

 Contemporary philosophers and researchers who have focused on understanding and critiquing critical theory include Nancy Fraser, Axel Honneth, Judith Butler, and Rahel Jaeggi.
 Honneth is known for his works Pathology of Reason and The Legacy of Critical Theory, in which he attempts to explain critical theory's purpose in a modern context.
 Jaeggi focuses on both critical theory's original intent and a more modern understanding that some argue has created a new foundation for modern usage of critical theory.
 Butler contextualizes critical theory as a way to rhetorically challenge oppression and inequality, specifically concepts of gender.

 Honneth established a theory that many use to understand critical theory, the theory of recognition.
 In this theory, he asserts that in order for someone to be responsible for themselves and their own identity they must be also recognized by those around them: without recognition in this sense from peers and society, individuals can never become wholly responsible for themselves and others, nor experience true freedom and emancipation—i.e., without recognition, the individual cannot achieve self-actualization.

 Like many others who put stock in critical theory, Jaeggi is vocal about capitalism's cost to society.
 Throughout her writings, she has remained doubtful about the necessity and use of capitalism in regard to critical theory.
 Most of Jaeggi's interpretations of critical theory seem to work against the foundations of Habermas and follow more along the lines of Honneth in terms of how to look at the economy through the theory's lens.
 She shares many of Honneth's beliefs, and many of her works try to defend them against criticism Honneth has received.

 To provide a dialectical opposite to Jaeggi's conception of alienation as 'a relation of relationlessness', Hartmut Rosa has proposed the concept of resonance.
 Rosa uses this term to refer to moments when late modern subjects experience momentary feelings of self-efficacy in society, bringing them into a temporary moment of relatedness with some aspect of the world.
 Rosa describes himself as working within the critical theory tradition of the Frankfurt School, providing an extensive critique of late modernity through his concept of social acceleration.
 However his resonance theory has been questioned for moving too far beyond the Adornoian tradition of "looking coldly at society".